 And when is the best time to visit Switzerland in autumn?

 September marks the entry of autumn, yet there are still 12 to 13 hours of daylight.
 In the flatlands, temperatures in September can reach nearly 20 degrees Celsius on nice days.
-In the mountains, you will find ideal temperatures for hiking averaging at 11 to 12 degrees Celsius.
+In the mountains, you will find ideal temperatures for hiking, averaging 11 to 12 degrees Celsius.

 By the end of October, daylight hours in Switzerland have decreased to 10 hours and temperatures turn noticeably chilly.
 The temperature in places like Zürich or Bern averages 10 degrees Celsius, but Ticino offers warmer days at 12 to 16 degrees Celsius.

 On the last Sunday in October, daylight savings time ends.
-The later in November you visit, the further south you will need to venture in order to find comfortable temperatures.
+The later in November you visit, the further south you will need to venture to find comfortable temperatures.

 But frankly speaking, November is not an opportune time to visit Switzerland.
-The weather is unpredictable, there may be weeks of heavy fog and lastly, all the fun events and customs are over.
+The weather is unpredictable, there may be weeks of heavy fog, and all the fun events and customs are over.